 - · Park only in authorized locations.

 - Never park on a grade.

 - Always come to a complete stop.

 - Be sure travel control is in NEU-TRAL.

-- · Lower forks fully to floor.
+- Lower forks fully to floor.

-- Place control handle in full turn and raise handle to "UP" position to apply brake.
+- Place control handle in full upright position to apply brake.

 - · Turn key to OFF position.

 - Block drive wheel to prevent accidental roll.

-- · Turn key in to proper authority.
+- Turn key in to proper authority.